thedjpetersen/gmaillib/README.md

     account = gmaillib.account('username', 'password')

-To get the entire contents of the inbox
+To get the entire contents of the inbox(**note if you have a large inbox this could take a while**)

 	account.get_all_messages()

+You can also just get the number of messages in the inbox which is less time consuming.

+	account.get_inbox_count()

 To only get the unread messages of the inbox